ArioAtlas/react-native-cafe-bazaar/README.md

 =============
 **React Native Cafe Bazaar** is built to provide an easy interface to InApp Billing for **Cafe Bazaar**,

+⚠️ Notice: This ibrary is not being activeliy updated.
+You might want to use the [RN library of the cafebazaar itself](https://github.com/cafebazaar/react-native-poolakey).

 ## Installation